 - Membership in a Group – a church, school or alumni, labor union, professional organization, etc.

-Joining a credit union can be as easy as opening a Share (savings) Account with as little as $5.00
+Joining Municipal Credit Union is as easy as opening a Share (savings) Account with as little as $0.01 funded by MCU.